-As a result of these changes, significant pollutant emission increases will occur for nitrogen oxides (NO_X), sulfur dioxide (SO_2), carbon monoxide (CO), and particulate matter with an aerodynamic diameter of 10 microns or less (PM{10}).
+As a result of these changes, significant pollutant emission increases will occur for nitrogen oxides (NO_X), sulfur dioxide (SO2), carbon monoxide (CO), and particulate matter with an aerodynamic diameter of 10 microns or less (PM10).

-This LFGTE project affects the following existing emissions units (EU) at the OL.
+The existing facility is comprised of the following emissions units (EU) at the OL.

-Facility ID No. 0930104 EU ID No. Emission Unit Description 001 Municipal solid w Municipal solid waste landfill with LFGCS.
+Facility I D No. 0930104 EU ID No. Emission Unit Description 001 Municipal solid waste landfill with LFGCS.
 003 Enclosed flare with a capacity of 3,000 scfm, including a leachate evaporation unit.
 004 Backup open flare with a capacity of 2,800 scfm.
 005 Enclosed flare with a capacity of 3,000 scfm, including a leachate evaporation unit.
-CD-04 Temporary open flare with a capacity of 3,300 scfm for odor control.
-CD-05 Temporary open f lare with a capacity of 3,000 scfm for odor control.
-Not constructed.
+006/CD-04 Temporary open flare with a capacity of 3,300 scfm for odor control.
+007/CD-05 Temporary open flare with a capacity of 3,000 scfm for odor control.
+Not Constructed.

-^{} Control Device (CD) number is used for these temporary flares.
+^{} Control Device (CD) number is used by the company to identify their flares.

-The table on the following page is a list of the changes planned to the existing EU at the OL as well as the new EU authorized by this permit.
-In the table, EU in underlined text represents new emissions units addressed by this permit.
-EU 003 and 005 will be deactivated as a result of this project.
+The following table is a list of the changes planned to the existing EU at the OL as well as the new EU authorized by this permit.
+EU 003, 004 and 005 will be deactivated as a result of this project.